-Ikea’s smart window blinds are projected to hit U.S. stores in April of 2019.
+Ikea’s smart window blinds are projected to hit U.S. stores.
 Currently, they are already being carried in German stores.

-This price of these smart blinds remain unknown, but it’s likely they will cost anywhere from around $135 to $210 before tax.
+This price of these smart blinds remain unknown, but they will likely cost anywhere from around $135 to $210 before tax.

 2019 is sure to be a smart year with smart home technologies continuing to advance and improve.
 When investing in smart home upgrades, always make sure that the devices are compatible with one another.
-Not all smart devices will be compatible with each other, so it’s important to thoroughly read the product’s features and compatibility guide.
+Not all smart devices will be compatible with each other, so it’s important to read the product’s features and compatibility guide thoroughly.

 Want to learn more about the best and worst smart home technologies?
 Check out our blog post to discover which smart home devices to invest in and which to leave on the store shelf.